Today I’m going to cover the core difference between murder and manslaughter according to the law.

 When A intentionally wants to kill B by shooting.
 Accidently B escaped and the bullet shot C and died.
-Here A will be liable for the Murder of C regardless of his intention was to kill B.
+Here A will be liable for the Murder of C regardless of his intention to kill B.

 it doesn’t matter whether the person intended to be killed is the one actually killed or not.
 This situation is technically known as ‘the Doctrine of Transferred Malice’.

 The above example emphasizes the importance of intention in the offense of murder and manslaughter.

 Read also: how to win a murder case in court